hpe-storage/scod/docs/csi_driver/container_storage_provider/hpe_alletra_storage_mp_b10000/index.md

 ### Virtual Domains

-Virtual Domains are not yet fully implemented by the CSP.
-From HPE CSI Driver v2.5.0, it's possible to manually create the Kubernetes hosts connecting to storage within the Virtual Domain.
-Once the hosts have been created, deploy the CSI driver with the Helm chart using the "disableHostDeletion" parameter set to "true".
-The Virtual Domain user may create the hosts through the Virtual Domain if the "AllowDomainUsersAffectNoDomain" parameter is set to either "hostonly" or "yes" on the array.
+Virtual Domains were officially introduced in v3.3.0.
+In earlier releases it was possible to manually create the hosts on the array within the Virtual Domain.
+Once the hosts had been created, deploying the CSI driver with the Helm chart using the "disableHostDeletion" parameter set to "true" prevented the hosts from being managed by the CSI driver.
+The "disableHostDeletion" parameter is not needed for v3.3.0 and later when using Virtual Domains as the hosts are now managed by the CSI driver as usual.

 #### Detailed steps to use Virtual Domains

 These steps assumes access to the storage platform with privileges to create domains and change settings.

-Login to the storage platform with SSH.
+Login to the storage system with SSH.
 Create an new domain:

 ```text
 cli% createdomain -comment "This is a test domain." my-kubernetes-domain-0